-Most of the formulas given are for low frequencies, this fact being indicated by the subscript zero, thus $L{\rm o}, M{\rm o}$.
+Most of the formulas given are for low frequencies, this fact being indicated by the subscript zero, thus $L{\circ}$ , $M{\circ}$ .
 The high-frequency formulas are given where such are known.
 Fortunately it is possible by proper design to render unimportant the change of inductance with frequency, except in cases where extremely high precision is required.

-The usual unit of inductance used in radio work is the microhenry, which is one millionth of the international henry.32 The henry is defined as the inductance "in a circuit when the electromotive force induced in this circuit is one international volt, while the inducing current varies at the rate of one ampere per second."
+The usual unit of inductance used in radio work is the microhenry, which is one millionth of the international henry.
+The henry is defined as the inductance "in a circuit when the electromotive force induced in this circuit is one international volt, while the inducing current varies at the rate of one ampere per second."
+I henry = 1000 millihenries = $10^6$ microhenries = $10^9$ cgs electromagnetic units.

-The constants in the formulas for inductance given here refer to absolute units.
+&lt;sup>22 The constants in the formulas for inductance given here refer to absolute units.
 To reduce to international units multiply by 0.99948.
 Since, however, an accuracy of the order of only one part in a thousand is sought here, it will not be necessary to take this difference into account.